 Don’t bother with: The Carousel of Progress.
 Maybe save that for a second (or third) visit…

-Head straight to: Splash Mountain.
-Lines can build up here over the day and it’s best to get splashed early on so you can dry off in the sun.
+Head straight to: Buzz Lightyear.
+Lines can build up here over the day and it’s a good one to do early on.

 7pm: DINNER at the Columbia Harbour House table-service restaurant in Liberty Square.
 We probably would have walked straight past this restaurant if someone hadn’t recommended it but the food and service was great (I never expect either of these things at a theme park).
 There was a choice of healthy options (aka not just a plain Caesar salad as offered in the quick service restaurants) as well as nice seafood offerings such as grilled fish and lobster rolls.